roman-milk/roman-milk.github.io/a-gift-for-simone.md

  Finally, with no decision made, simply allowing herself to be pulled along by forces she herself had set in motion, when the taxi arrived outside the façade of the hotel, Simone paid the cabbie and alighted.
 She walked through the foyer and made her way to the room the man had indicated.

  Feeling dazed, edgy and unable to concentrate, Simone's limbs trembled when, after another pause and a deep breath, she watched her fingers curl into a fist.
-Report_Story #4